-The reason that children do not get drivers li- censes until the age of 16 or older is because adults want to make sure they have had the opportunity grow emotionally and physically.
-Of course there are those that never grow emotion- ally.
+The reason that children do not get driver’s licenses until the age of 16 or older is that adults want to make sure they have had the opportunity to grow emotionally and physically.
+There are so many DUI cases filed every day because people cannot learn to drive responsibly.
+Ask any Phoenix DUI attorney and they’ll tell you that teens and young adults are one of the biggest demographics in drunk driving cases.
+Of course, there are those kinds that never grow emotionally.
 We see that when something goes wrong on the track they want to climb out of their race car and take on the world.
-As Bones points out children lack the judgment and stability to drive a car or a full size race car.
+As Bones points out children lack the judgment and stability to drive a car or a full-size race car.

 The question is asked, what, exactly, has the sport gained by allowing – even encouraging – kids to race stock cars, midgets and sprint cars before they can legally drive on the street?
 If, as some suggest, they attract a younger fan base, let me ask, where are these youngsters that are sup- posed to be filling the stands?

 I think it is time for all of us to come to our senses, use common sense, and keep the children out of the full size race cars.
 I don’t want to be around should politicians take an interest in the sport because of the death of a child driving a race car and decide to put some very tough regulations on the sport.

 So far we have been fortunate.
 Let us not continue to push our luck.
 Just my opinion.

 * * * * *